Flow (psychology): Applications

+These applications demonstrate the potential benefits of integrating flow state theory into educational practices.
+However, further research is needed to explore the specific strategies and interventions that effectively foster flow in educational settings.

+History

 In education, the concept of overlearning plays a role in a student's ability to achieve flow.
 Csíkszentmihályi states that overlearning enables the mind to concentrate on visualizing the desired performance as a singular, integrated action instead of a set of actions.
 Challenging assignments that (slightly) stretch one's skills lead to flow.

 In the 1950s British cybernetician Gordon Pask designed an adaptive teaching machine called SAKI, an early example of "e-learning".
 The machine is discussed in some detail in Stafford Beer's book "Cybernetics and Management".
 In the patent application for SAKI (1956), Pask's comments (some of which are included below) indicate an awareness of the pedagogical importance of balancing student competence with didactic challenge, which is quite consistent with flow theory:

 Around 2000, it came to the attention of Csíkszentmihályi that the principles and practices of the Montessori Method of education seemed to purposefully set up continuous flow opportunities and experiences for students.
 Csíkszentmihályi and psychologist Kevin Rathunde embarked on a multi-year study of student experiences in Montessori settings and traditional educational settings.
 The research supported observations that students achieved flow experiences more frequently in Montessori settings.